How to Best Navigate Waters: The Key to Maneuvering a SUP Board on the Wave Face

 The sweep stroke and c-stroke will also work well for turning your board.
 But, this requires a bit more experience in SUPing.

-Aside from these, you can also use draw-stroke and reverse draw-stroke in the ocean to gain balance and move your Sup to a better position to catch waves.
+Aside from these, you can also use draw-stroke and reverse in the ocean to gain balance and move your Sup to a better position to catch waves.

 While using these strokes, remember to reach as far as possible with your paddle without breaking your balance.
 This way, you will catch more water and gain better momentum.